 How Are Most Americans Paying For College?

-The Sallie Mae survey found that, on average, 43% of college costs were covered by family savings and income.
-The next highest percentage was scholarships and grants (31%) followed by borrowing (24%).
-Two percent of those surveyed said costs were covered by other relatives or friends.
+The Sallie Mae survey found that, on average, more than half of college costs were covered by family savings and income — a full 53%.
+That includes 23% parent income, 22% parent savings and 4% each student income and student savings.
+The next highest percentage was scholarships and grants (25%), followed by borrowing (20%).
+About 2% of those surveyed said costs were covered by other relatives or friends.

 How Families Can Save For College

 If you’re a parent or guardian, it’s best to start saving for your kids’ college as soon as possible.
 That being said, you shouldn’t prioritize college savings over other financial goals.
-Your top priorities should be paying off debt, setting up an emergency fund that will cover three to six months of expenses and putting 15% of your income into a retirement account, according to the Dave Ramsey blog.
+Your top priorities should be paying off debt, setting up an emergency fund that will cover three to six months of expenses, and saving for retirement, according to Forbes.

-Once you’ve taken care of other financial needs, you can start putting money toward your child’s college fund.
-Ramsey recommends using one of three tax-favored plans for college savings.
+Once you’ve taken care of more pressing financial priorities, you can start putting money toward your child’s college fund.

 Option 1: Education Savings Account

-With an Education Savings Account or ESA, you can make tax-free withdrawals when the funds are used for qualified education expenses.
-The money in the account also grows tax-free.
+With a Coverdell Education Savings Account (ESA), you can make tax-free withdrawals when the funds are used for qualified education expenses.
+They’re not tax-deductible, but the money in the account grows tax-free and can be used for not just college, but primary and secondary education expenses, too.
 You can contribute up to $2,000 a year per child until they turn 18.

 Option 2: 529 Plan

-Unlike the ESA, there are no income restrictions with a 529 plan.
+Unlike ESAs, there are no income restrictions with 529 plans, but they’re designed for higher education expenses only.
 Two types of 529 plans are available — a prepaid tuition plan and an education savings plan.
 The prepaid plan lets you save money for a specific college or university but it can’t be used for future room and board.
 An education savings plan can be used at any college or university and also includes room and board.

 With a 529 education savings plan, you can choose from a variety of investment options.
 You also can withdraw up to $10,000 from the account per year to pay for tuition.